luakit/luakit/README.md

 `$XDG_CONFIG_HOME/luakit` (defaults to `~/.config/luakit/`) and luakit will use those files when you next launch it.

+## HiDPI Monitor Configuration

+If you have a HiDPI monitor (> 1920x1080p) and need to increase the size of the font loaded, you can do so by changing the webview.zoom_level on the settings page (luakit://settings/) to 150 or 200 as per your taste.

 ## Uninstall

 To delete luakit from your system run: